How to Play Jazz Guitar – A Practice Guide

-- Sing the transcription with the recording, and with a backing track.
+- Sing the transcription with the recording and a backing track.

-- Play each line, ii-V-I’s for example, in all 12 keys and apply them to your soloing phrases over this tune, and others, in your studies.
+- Play each line in all 12 keys and apply them to your soloing practicing.

-- Using a backing track, play one chorus from the solo, and then improvise one chorus, alternating that way throughout the track.
-Repeat with each chorus.
+- Play one chorus from the solo, and then improvise one chorus, alternating over the tune.

-- With a backing track, play the same rhythm as the transcription, but you improvise the notes over the backing track.
+- Play the same rhythm as the transcription, but you improvise the notes.

-- Practice one chorus at a time, and then the whole transcription, in 12 keys.
+- Practice one chorus, then the whole transcription, in 12 keys.

 As you can see, learning the transcription with the recording is just one option when it comes to studying great players.

-By digging deeper into any transcription you are working on, you will not only learn the notes of the transcription, but you will incorporate the vocabulary, articulation, and phrasing from the solo into your own playing in a meaningful fashion.
+By digging deeper into any transcription, you’ll not only learn the notes of the transcription, but you’ll incorporate the vocabulary, articulation, and phrasing from the solo into your own playing.

 Most Important Lesson – Learning by Doing

-One of the best lessons I ever learned, and the most important item to take away from this article, when it comes to learning how to play Jazz guitar came about five years into my Jazz guitar studies.
+One of the best lessons I’ve learned, and the most important item to take away from this article, came about five years into my jazz guitar studies.

-Up until that point I had the idea, mostly from reading books and taking private lessons, that if I learned every chord, scale, and arpeggio known to man then one day I would wake up and sound like Wes Montgomery.
+Up until that point, I believed that if I learned every chord, scale, and arpeggio known to man, then one day I’d wake up and sound like Wes Montgomery.

 Nothing was musical.

-One day it dawned on me.
-If I want to learn how to play Jazz guitar, then I have to practice the elements that make that possible – melodies, soloing, comping.
+Then one day it dawned on me, if I want to learn how to play jazz guitar, then I need to practice the elements that make that possible – melodies, soloing, comping.

 If you want to sound good playing tunes, then you have to spend time playing tunes in the practice room.

-Throughout this article you have learned ways in which you can apply technical and musical concepts to tunes in your studies, but apart from running exercises over tunes, you need to make sure to spend time each day playing tunes in your practice routine.
+But, besides running exercises over tunes, you need to spend time each day playing tunes in your practice routine.

-This means putting on a backing track and playing the melody to a tune from memory and then soloing over those changes in the same way you would on a jam or gig situation.
+This means putting on a backing track and playing the melody to a tune from memory, then soloing over that tune in the same way you would on a jam or gig situation.

-As well, this also means putting on a famous recording of any tune you are studying and comping behind the melody and solos on that track, in the same way you would if you were in a jam or gig situation.
+As well, this means putting on a famous recording of any tune you’re studying and comping behind the melody and solos on that track, in the same way you would if you were in a jam situation.

-By spending time each day working tunes from both a technical and performance perspective, you will ensure that you have the tools and experience necessary to sound confident and authentic the next time you jam Jazz tunes with friends and bandmates.
+By spending time each day working tunes from both a technical and performance perspective, you’ll ensure that you have the tools needed to sound confident the next time you’re jamming with friends.

-So, the next time you sit down to practice, spend a third of the time studying technical items over tunes, a third of the time performing those tunes, and a third of your time transcribing lines and solos from a famous solo over that tune.
+The next time you practice, spend a third of the time on technical items over tunes, a third of the time jamming tunes, and a third of the time transcribing lines from a famous solo.

 How to Play Jazz Guitar Checklist

-To sum up the concepts and exercises from this article, here are the key items in point form that you can use as a checklist in the practice room in order to make learning how to play Jazz guitar fun and effective in your studies.
+To sum up this article, here are the key items that you can use as a checklist in the practice room to make learning how to play jazz guitar both fun and effective.

-- Learning Jazz guitar means studying melodies, comping, and soloing.
+- Learning jazz means studying melodies, comping, and soloing.